What are the pitfalls of solving complex technical problems?

 • The true cause is found only after several initially prioritized causes are subsequently found to be wrong.

-• The true cause is overlooked by the experts and comes to light, if, then rather accidentally... for example after carrying out data analyses, which indicate that the cause is to be sought in a completely different place.
+• The real cause is overlooked by the experts and, if it does come to light, it is more by chance... for example, after carrying out data analyses that surprisingly indicate that the cause is to be found in a completely different place.

 How to find out the main cause of a problem in a direct way?